Almamu/linux-wallpaperengine/README.md

 make
 ```

+Once the build process is finished, this should create a new `output` folder containing the app and all the required
+support files to run.

-> ✅ Don’t forget: Place the `assets` folder next to the built binary if it isn’t detected automatically.
+> ✅ Remember: Place the `assets` folder next to the built binary if it isn’t detected automatically.

 ---